peralese/websitechecker/README.md

   - `/` or `/status` or `http://example.com/health`.
 - `KEYWORD` — Optional keyword to search for in page HTML (sets `Keyword Present`).
 - `EMAILS` — Comma‑separated list of addresses to notify on failures.
+- `RETENTION_DAYS` — Number of days to keep in `Checks`.
+Older rows are deleted automatically after each run.
+Default: `7`.

 The script persists the Spreadsheet ID in Script Properties so it can reopen the same sheet on subsequent runs.